-Residential Lands
+• Residential Lands

-There are almost 55 acres of serviced lands within the town at present.
-These lands are either developed or have current planning permission.
-The town centre has very limited capacity for future residential development.
+There are almost 60 hectares of serviced lands within the town at present.
+These lands are either developed or have current planning permission with the exception of 37 hectares approx. The town centre has very limited capacity for future residential development.